axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    .. figure:: images/detailed-task-information-note.png

 #.
 Document, these documents once attached to the case are
    available on all tasks.
-You may add or delete documents which his described in the HowTo’s below.
+You may add or delete documents described in the HowTo’s below.

    .. figure:: images/detailed-task-information-documents.png